y-philly/jgade-code-googletest-version/README.md

 ## Platforms

-This sample has been used on UNIX like platforms (Linux, Cygwin, ...)
+This sample has been used on only Cygwin.

+### Cygwin Requirements

+* Cygwin v2.4.1 or newer